larecipe/larecipe-docs/markdown-support.md

 <a name="tables"></a>
 ## Tables

 Markdown Tables automatically parsed and converted to nice looking rendered tables.
-Thanks to Argon and CSS :D

 Input: